 - good leaders

 - able to relate to people from a range of cultures and backgrounds

 Useful experience for helicopter pilots includes:

-- experience in the industry you aim to fly in – for example, if you want to work as a rescue helicopter pilot, experience as a medic is useful
+- experience in the industry you want to fly in, for example, for rescue helicopter work experience as a medic

 - flying experience

 - good hearing and eyesight (with or without corrective lenses)

 - a good level of fitness and health (to pass a medical exam every year).

 Find out more about training

 - Aviation New Zealand